General Anesthesia vs Deep Sedation

 1. Minimal sedation

 Under minimal sedation, a patient can still respond to questioning and follow directions.
-It’s typically used in minimally invasive outpatient procedures and can aid with patient communication, cooperation, and relaxation.
+Often achieved with nitrous oxide, it's typically used in minimally invasive outpatient procedures and can aid with patient communication, cooperation, and relaxation.

 2. Moderate sedation